Twisted Nerve: Plot

-The next day, Martin goes to Susan's house and waits for her to return.
-She arrives with a young Indian man named Shashee.
-He drops off Susan, who thanks him; she goes to the library, where she keeps an after-school job.
-Martin approaches Susan who immediately recognises him as Georgie.
-He tells her that he followed her, and pays her back for the toy.
-Before he leaves, Martin, as Georgie, gets Susan to lend him The Jungle Book.
+The next day, Susan goes to the library, where she keeps an after-school job.
+Martin approaches Susan, who recognises him as Georgie.
+Martin says that he followed her, and pays her back for the toy.
+Before leaving, Martin gets Susan to lend him The Jungle Book.

-Martin has a heated conversation with his stepfather, who insists he travel to Australia.
+Martin has a dispute with his stepfather, who insists he travel to Australia.
 Martin refuses and returns to his room.
 Martin stares in the mirror, bare-chested, and caresses himself.
-He removes the rest of his clothes as the camera reveals a stack of male bodybuilding magazines on his dresser.
-He then smashes the mirror in apparent frustration or anger.
+He then removes the rest of his clothes.
+There are male bodybuilding magazines on his dresser.
+A frustrated Martin eventually smashes the mirror.

-Martin sets in motion a plan to leave home, pretend to go to France and then go on to live with Susan.
-Martin leaves his family and shows up late at Susan's mother's house, where she rents rooms.
-Presenting himself as Georgie, he gains sympathy both from Susan and her mother and they let him stay.

-The plot unravels with Martin's duplicitous nature clashing against his desires to win Susan's heart.
-He wants her to accept him as a lover, but cannot reveal that he is in fact Martin, as he is worried she will shun him.
-Meanwhile, Martin uses his new-found identity to his advantage to seek out revenge on his stepfather, who believes he is in France.
-This series of decisions leads Martin down the path of self-destruction.
+Martin sets in motion a plan to leave home, pretending to go to France.
+He then shows up at Susan's mother's house, where she rents rooms.
+Presenting himself as Georgie, he gains sympathy both from Susan and her mother, who let him stay.
+Martin wants Susan to accept him as a lover, but cannot reveal that he is in fact Martin, as he is worried she will shun him.

-One night, Martin sneaks out of Susan's house after stealing a pair of scissors, and stabs his stepfather to death in the garage of his home after his stepfather comes home from a dinner party.
-The police investigate the next day and focus their attention to finding Martin for questioning.
+One night, Martin steals scissors, leaves, and stabs his stepfather to death after the latter leaves a dinner party.
+The police investigate the murder and seek Martin for questioning.